 We are working in partnership academic institutions such as London Metropolitan University to contribute to the learning of the next generation of Youth and Community Workers by delivering lectures on ground-breaking academic ideas such the Intersectionality Framework, conceptualised by Professor Kimberlé Williams Crenshaw.

-We have produced a range of briefing sheets and resources on emerging themes within our practice such as Creating Safe Spaces in Work with Young Men, Exploring Representation, Race and Heritage through arts-based practices with Young Women, the Intersectional Framework and how it can inform our work and examining Our Values to understand how they influence our work.
+We have produced a range of briefing sheets and resources (see the resources section below) on emerging themes within our practice such as Creating Safe Spaces in Work with Young Men, Exploring Representation, Race and Heritage through arts-based practices with Young Women, the Intersectional Framework and how it can inform our work and examining Our Values to understand how they influence our work.

 Resource for Youth Workers Addressing Racial Equality